 You will need the following information in order to calculate the bottling cost for a cask:

-- The purchase price of the cask, this should include commission or buyer’ premium (if it’s a cask you’re looking to buy; buyer’s premium at auction is often around 20%, as a representative example our commission is £300)
+- The purchase price of the cask.
+This should include commission or buyer’ premium (if it’s a cask you’re looking to buy; buyer’s premium at auction is often 10 to 20%, and our commission is £300).

-- The cask’s RLA (regauged litres of alcohol) or bulk litres, and the ABV (alcohol by volume) of the cask.
-If this is for a cask you own you can get this information from a regauge, if it is for a cask you are looking to buy the seller should provide this information
+- The cask’s fill details.
+If this is for a cask you own you can get this information from a regauge, if it is for a cask you are looking to buy the seller should provide this information.
+You will need the OLA or RLA (original or regauged litres of alcohol), and the ABV (strength/alcohol by volume) of the cask.

 Once you know the above information you will be able to calculate the following costs associated with bottling: